SoftwareDefinedBuildings/bw2c/README.md

 };
 ```

 The context structure is allocated by the user, and then passed in with the API call.
-The context structure also contains additional elements used internally by this library, which contain data needed to keep track of the pending request and correctly deliver results as they become available. _Therefore, the user must not deallocate the context structure until all results have been delivered._ The FINAL parameter, passed to each user-provided function, when set to TRUE, indicates that the function will not be invoked any more times, and that the last result has been delivered and that the context structure can be deallocated.
+The context structure also contains additional elements used internally by this library, which contain data needed to keep track of the pending request and correctly deliver results as they become available. _Therefore, the user must not deallocate the context structure until all results have been delivered._ The `final` parameter, passed to each user-provided function, when set to `true`, indicates that the function will not be invoked any more times, and that the last result has been delivered and that the context structure can be deallocated.

 The user may also stop listening to additional results via the return value of the user-provided function.
-If the function returns true, then the library will not call the function any more, and the context structure can be deallocated.
+If the function returns `true`, then the library will not call the function any more, and the context structure can be deallocated.
 Note that for subscriptions, this is _not_ the same as unsubscribing from the URI!
-If the function returns true, then the agent will continue to deliver frames matching the subscription, but they will just be ignored by the library and will not be delivered to the user.
+If the function returns `true`, then the agent will continue to deliver frames matching the subscription, but they will just be ignored by the library and will not be delivered to the user.
 Rather, use `bw2_unsubscribe` to properly unsubscribe from a URI.

 Finally, not every invocation of the user-provided function indicates that a new value is available.
 If the first argument to the function is `NULL`, then no new value is available, but the FINAL and ERROR parameters should still be checked.